ReBarrington/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+Events allow JavaScript to register different event handlers on elements in an HTML document.
+Events are normally used in combination with functions, and the function will not be executed before the event occurs (such as when a user clicks a button).

 3. What is an event listener?

+The EventListener interface represents an object that can handle an event dispatched by an EventTarget object.
+EventListener.handleEvent() is function that is called whenever an event of the specified type occurs.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like but don't feature many of the methods provided by the Array, like forEach, map, filter, etc.  JavaScript does, however, provide a very simple way to convert NodeLists to Arrays: var nodesArray = Array.prototype.slice.call(document.querySelectorAll("div"));

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.

 ### Git Set up